-Authorize a General Lease - Recreational Use to Donald Winglewich beginning June 1, 2018, for a term of 10 years, for the use and maintenance of an existing mooring buoy not previously authorized by the Commission, as described in Exhibit A and shown on Exhibit B (for reference purposes only), attached and by this reference made a part hereof; annual rent in the amount of \$125, with an annual Consumer Price Index adjustment; and Protection and Indemnity or Watercraft Liability Insurance in the amount of no less than \$500,000 per occurrence.
+Authorize a General Lease - Commercial Use to Jeremy M. Fisher-Smith beginning June 1, 2018, for a term of 10 years, for the use and maintenance of three existing mooring buoys not previously authorized by the Commission as described in Exhibit A and shown on Exhibit B (for reference purposes only), attached and by this reference made a part hereof; annual rent in the amount of \$600, with an annual Consumer Price Index adjustment; and Protection and Indemnity or Watercraft Liability Insurance in the amount of no less than \$500,000 per occurrence.